Warbo/chriswarbo-net/blog/2024-11-03-rationalising_denominators_1_powers.md

 ### Zeroth Powers ###

-Our final normalisation applies when the `exponent` is zero: any non-zero number raised to the power of zero gives a result of one.
-Hence we can choose a "normal" value for the `base`, say the number one, and replace any other `base` with that:
+Our final normalisation applies when the `exponent`{.python} is zero: any non-zero number raised to the power of zero gives a result of one.
+Hence we can choose a "normal" value for the `base`{.python}, say the number one, and replace any other `base`{.python} with that:

 ```python
     if exp == 0: